ostdotcom/website-docupony/platform/docs/4-launch.md

 ## e.
 Assess impact on KPIs e.g. NPS and Retention
 * Are goals and objectives being met?
-* Is your Brand Token having a material impact on customer engagement and satisfaction?
+* Is your Token having a material impact on customer engagement and satisfaction?